Yutong: Yutong Bus

-Zhengzhou Yutong Bus Co., Ltd. (hereinafter referred to as "Yutong Bus") is a large-scale modern manufacturing company specializing in the research and development, manufacturing and sales of bus products.
+Zhengzhou Yutong Bus Co., Ltd. (referred to as Yutong Bus) is a large-scale modern manufacturing company specializing in the research and development, manufacturing and sales of bus products.
 Its main plant is located in the Yutong Industrial Park (宇通工业园) in Guancheng Hui District, Zhengzhou, and covers an area of 1.12 million square meters.
 The 'New Energy' manufacturing plant of Yutong Bus which was put into operation in 2012, covers an area of over 1.33 million square meters and has an annual production capacity of 30,000 buses and coaches.
+As of January 2025, the highest capacity is 630 kWh.

-Yutong Bus also operates a number of complete knock down manufacturing plants worldwide.
+Yutong Bus also operates a number of completely knocked down manufacturing plants worldwide.
 A manufacturing plant in the western Venezuelan state of Yaracuy was opened in December 2015, and in collaboration with Pakistani heavy vehicle manufacturing company Master Motors, Yutong Bus opened a manufacturing plant at Port Qasim in Karachi in 2016, where buses are manufactured under the brand name Yutong-Master.
 Yutong Bus also plans to open a final assembly plant in Castleford in the United Kingdom, where Yutong buses and coaches are distributed in UK and Ireland through the Pelican Bus and Coach dealership.